In person (CT) or via telepsychology in NY + 42 PSYPACT states

 Member of the Connecticut Psychological Association

-Member of EMDR International Association and Certified EMDR Therapist
+Member of the EMDR International Association and an EMDR Certified Therapist

 17 Church Hill Road, 2nd floor.
 Newtown, CT.
 06470.
 Telephone: 203-482-9274.
 Email: joannarosen.psych@gmail.com